Epsilon Leonis: Properties

 Epsilon Leonis has a stellar classification of G1 III, with the luminosity class of III indicating that, it has evolved into a giant star.
-However, Usenko (2017) classified it as a yellow supergiant.
-It is much larger and brighter than the Sun with a luminosity 282 times and a radius 21 times solar.
+It is currently on the red-giant branch stage of evolution and is much larger and brighter than the Sun, with a luminosity 282 times and a radius 21 times solar.
 Consequently, its absolute magnitude is actually –1.49, making it one of the more luminous stars in the constellation, significantly more than Regulus.
 Its apparent brightness, though, is only 2.98.
 Given its distance of about 247 ly, the star is more than three times the distance from the Sun than Regulus.
 At this distance, the visual magnitude of Epsilon Leonis is reduced by 0.03 as a result of extinction caused by intervening gas and dust.

 Epsilon Leonis exhibits the characteristics of a Cepheid-like variable, changing by an amplitude of 0.3 magnitude every few days.
 It has around four times the mass of the Sun and a projected rotational velocity of 8.1 km s^{−1}.
 Based upon its iron abundance, the metallicity of this star's outer atmosphere is only around 52% of the Sun's.
 That is, the abundance of elements other than hydrogen and helium is about half that in the Sun.